roboTHIx/thi_joy/README.md

 # roboTHIx joy for ROS 2

-Package for implementing different controllers to use it in the ROS 2 Galactic roboTHIx environment.
+Package for implementing different gamepads to use it in the ROS 2 Galactic roboTHIx environment.

-## Prerequisites for PS 4 Controller
+## Prerequisites for PS 4 Gamepad

   - [`naoki-mizuno/ds4drv`](https://github.com/naoki-mizuno/ds4drv/tree/devel) (`devel` branch)
     ```